frappe/frappe-ui/docs/components/button.md

 | `loadingText` | `null`        | `String`                                                                   | Set this to change the button text in `loading` state                                                 |
 | `route`       | `null`        | `String \| Object`                                                         | If you are using `vue-router`, you can pass a valid `route` value and click handler will be added     |
 | `link`        | `null`        | `String`                                                                   | URL to open in a new window on button click                                                           |

+## Events

+All attributes and event listeners are passed down to the underlying `button` element, so `@click` and other events will just work like on a normal button.